desmid/mview/README.md

 EBI sequence database search services have come from R. Lopez, W. Li and
 H. McWilliam at EBI.
 Many other people have suggested new features and reported bugs; I hope I have acknowledged them in the change log and apologise if I have missed anyone out.
+Finally, thank you to everyone who has cited MView in their publications.